adnv3k/GestureSesh/README.md

 Image Queuer is a GUI app that displays image files based on a user defined schedule.
 A session will display images, maintaining their original aspect ratio, according to the schedule with image navigation that maintains its respective schedule configuration.

 # Usage
 No installation needed.
-Either zips include a standalone exe.
+Either zip includes a standalone exe.

 ## Hotkeys
 ### Navigation Bar: